 1. Re-apply for a UK visitor visa

 Perhaps Re-apply is the easiest option.
-You can re-apply addressing refusal grounds with new evidences and fee.
+You can re-apply addressing refusal grounds with new evidence and fee.
 There is no time limit to re-apply.
 In certain circumstances, this is the simplest and most cost-effective option.
 In a situation where your visa application has been rejected by UK Visas and Immigration because you filled in the form incorrectly or you did not supply the correct supporting documents, reapplying makes sense.
 To ensure that you fill your application correctly, it is always recommended that you seek service from an experienced Immigration solicitor/lawyer to make the application for you.
-They are experts and they can inform you with explanation that exactly what documents you need to include with your application, like bank statements, to expedite the process.
+They are experts and they can inform you with an explanation that exactly what documents you need to include with your application, like bank statements, to expedite the process.

 2. Appealing on Human Rights grounds

-Since 2013, full right of appeal has been has been taken away.
-Now there can only be appeal made on human rights ground against refusals for UK Standard Visitor Visas.
-Therefore, while applying for visa it is imperative for you to ensure that if possible, grounds for a Human Rights appeal are present in your application.
+Since 2013, the full right of appeal has been taken away.
+Now there can only be an appeal made on human rights ground against refusals for UK Standard Visitor Visas.
+Therefore, while applying for a visa it is imperative for you to ensure that if possible, grounds for a Human Rights appeal are present in your application.
 So, how do you make sure to have a claim of human rights grounds in case of refusal?
-Well, you should seek an Immigration solicitor’s advice to safeguard your human right claims on your original application.
+Well, you should seek an Immigration solicitor’s advice to safeguard your human rights claims on your original application.
 If you fail to do so then it may result in a situation where you have to spend a great deal of time and money on an appeal.
-And all this effort will be only for the judge to rule that there are no human rights grounds which allow you to make a legitimate appeal in the first place.
+And all this effort will be only for the judge to rule that there are no human rights grounds that allow you to make a legitimate appeal in the first place.